 Payment Plan With Judgment Creditor

-In the event if you have a payment plan with the judgment creditor, the mortgage lender will want to see proof of the payment agreement and proof of payment via cancelled checks.
+In the event, if you have a payment plan with the judgment creditor, the mortgage lender will want to see proof of the payment agreement and proof of payment via canceled checks.
 The longer the payment plan has been seasoned, the more favorable it will look for the mortgage loan borrower.